PhD project title: The impact of wildlife tourism on elephants, Loxodonta africana, in South Africa.

 Liverpool John Moores Universtiy, United Kingdom, MPhil

 Liverpool John Moores University, United Kingdom, BSc(Hons)

-Szott I, Pretorius Y, Koyama N. Behavioural changes in African elephants in response to wildlife tourism in Madikwe Game Reserve, South Africa Wildlife Research,
+Szott I, Pretorius Y, Ganswindt A, Koyama N. Physiological stress response of African elephants to wildlife tourism in Madikwe Game Reserve, South Africa Wildlife Research,

 Wildlife tourism impacts on free-ranging African elephants, LivLabs Meeting, Oral presentation 05/12/2018

 Wildlife tourism impacts on free-ranging African elephants, European Conference on Behavioural Biology, Oral presentation 10/08/2018

 Impact of game drive vehicle presence on African elephant behaviour in Madikwe Game Reserve, ZA, International Women's Day Conference, Poster presentation